AJM19/100-Days-of-Coding/README.md

 # This is a repository for my 100 days of code challenge.
-In the folder's you will find my progress from each day.
-Below is the spreadsheet calendar used to organize my scheduled projects.
+In the folder's you will find my progress from each week's project.

+Week 1 - Jeopardy Game (Angular)